—————————————————————————————————————————————

 be reached:

-The marriage records of Green Co. and Adair Co.
-Ky establish the relationship
+marriage records of Green Co. and Adair Co.
+Ky establish the relationship of

 Newton and Eli.

-Elizabeth Coffey wife, first of Salathiel and second Pierce Noland, moved with
+Coffey wife, first of Salathiel and second Pierce Noland, moved with her

-her children Newton, Eli and Grace from either North or South Carolina to
+children Newton, Eli and Grace from either North or South Carolina to Greeen,

-Greeen, later Adair Co., Ky around 1800.
-She most likely came with or followed
+later Adair Co., Ky around 1800.
+She most likely came with or followed her

-Nathan and his son Rutherford along with Elizabeth Coffey's son Newton were
+and his son Rutherford along with Elizabeth Coffey's son Newton were involved

-involved in the settlement of Elizabeth's part of her father Benjamin
+in the settlement of Elizabeth's part of her father Benjamin Franklin's estate.

-Franklin's estate.
-And Rutherford acted for his wife Grace as one of the heirs
+And Rutherford acted for his wife Grace as one of the heirs of her mother

-The court records of Adair Cy.
-Ky establish Elizabeth Coffey as the daughter of
+records of Adair Cy.
+Ky establish Elizabeth Coffey as the daughter of Benjamin

-is not possible in this short essay to provide an in-depth genealogy of
+possible in this short essay to provide an in-depth genealogy of Elizabeth

-Elizabeth Franklin Coffey.
-There is a wealth of information contained in the
+Franklin Coffey.
+There is a wealth of information contained in the court

-court records of Albermarle Co., Va.
-And other early Virginia counties for
+records of Albermarle Co., Va.
+And other early Virginia counties for those

-those interested researchers.
-It is to be noted that the Franklin family from
+interested researchers.
+It is to be noted that the Franklin family from which

-which Elizabeth was descended, was intimately involved with and lived close to
+Elizabeth was descended, was intimately involved with and lived close to the

 COMMENTS FROM TIM PETERMAN